Bortiz25/pet-store-website/README.md

 If the userename and paswword combination was found we pw is set to true, otherwise it is false.

 ## Models
-The `models/` directory contains the product, user, and audit javascript files with their corresponding schemas.
+The `models/` directory contains the product, user, and audit `.js` files with their corresponding schemas. we create models for each schema to define data validation rules and enable easy querying of data in MongoDB.

 We use the mongoose.schema() function to create a 'new' object that contains the same fields and datatypes as our product collection in MongoDB.